Qazi Muhammad: Family

-One of his sons, Ali Qazi, is today an active member in the Kurdish movement.
+One of his sons, Ali Qazi, was an active member in the Kurdish movement, he died in 2022 and was laid to rest in Kalar, Southern Kurdistan, close to the tomb of his sister Maryam and her husband Serdar Jaff, the famed lion of Kurdistan and his lifetime best friend.
 One of his daughters, Efat Ghazi, was killed by a letter bomb in Västerås, Sweden, in 1990.
 The bomb was addressed to her husband, the Kurdish activist Emir Ghazi.
 Some analysts speculated that the Iranian government might have been involved in the assassination.